vachaj11/JWST-Omnistack/README.md

 ##### Downloading and preparing spectra

-Import relevant libraries, construct local representation of the catalogue (`../catalog_v4.json`), download and process (e.g. trim noisy edges) all spectral data:
+Import relevant modules, construct local representation of the catalogue (`../catalog_v4.json`), download and process (e.g. trim noisy edges) all spectral data:

     >>> import download as dl
     >>> import paramite as pr